tigellus/Markdown/4. Mechanical Ventilation/12. Complications/Complications.md

 * Patient biting tube

 ### Atelectasis
-* Bedrest
-* Inadequate tidal volume
+* Due to immobility/bedrest and/or inadequate tidal volume
-* Absent intermittent deep lung infections
+* Monitor for low grade fever
+* Frequent respiratory assessments

-### Oxygen Toxicity
+### Oxygen Toxicity --> can combine this one with what I put in the last module
 * Prolonged high oxygen levels – FiO2 0.7-1.0
-* Impaired surfactant activity
+* Excessive oxygen can impairs surfactant activity

-### Gastrointestinal Bleeding
+### Gastrointestinal Complications
-* Stress
-* Gastric hypersecretion of acid
-* Lack of antacid therapy

-### Pneumothorax
+* GI bleed --> monitor for gross and occult blood
+* Stress increases gastric acid production, PUD --> PUD prophylaxis, reduce stress
+* Malnutrition --> early supplemental nutrition (enteral preferred if indicated)

+### Pulmonary Trauma (I believe this was also on the prior module-- barotrauma)
+* Barotrauma: alveolar injury or rupture due to excess pressure (can be due to excessive PEEP, high Vt)
-* Positive pressure causing a break in the integrity of the visceral pleura
+* Pneumothorax: Positive pressure causing a break in the integrity of the visceral pleura-- can result from severe barotrauma

-### Hypotension
-* Normal negative pressure becomes positive – decreases venous return
-* Decreased pulmonary blood flow due to increased intrathoracic pressure compressing capillaries
-* Compression of heart between the lungs - decreasing stroke volume

-### Ventilator-associated lung injury (VALI)
-* Caused by over-stretching of the airways and alveoli.
-* Areas of the lung that are collapsed (atelectasis) or filled with secretions will be underinflated, while those areas that are relatively normal will be overinflated.
-* These areas will become overdistended and injured.
-* Preventing alveolar overdistension
-* Preventing cyclic atelectasis (atelectotrauma)
+* Tension Pneumothorax: watch for mediastinal shift, immediate intervention indicated- use BVM until physician can perform needle decompression

+[I deleted this because it was parsed out in other sections- atelectasis, pulmonary trauma etc]

+### Hypotension ---> this should be deleted and replaced by the reduced cardiac output section from the previous module
+I deleted all of this- can be replaced with what was in prior module r/t decreased preload and cardiac output

 ### Ventilator-induced diaphragmatic dysfunction (VIDD)
 * Ventilatory muscle abnormalities induced by mechanical ventilatory strategies that suppress or eliminate spontaneous ventilatory muscle activity